 The discharge of a client must be handled carefully given the risks if a client suffers negative health consequences in the aftermath of discharge.
 Read More

-34. How should clients' privacy be protected?
+34. How must clients' privacy be protected?

 Governance and Staffing